 Matt & Nat

 Note: Many non-vegan brands do have vegan options!
-Steve Madden, The North Face, DKNY, ADIDAS, and Columbia are just a few of the MANY companies that offer options for vegans.
+Steve Madden, The North Face, DKNY, ADIDAS, and Columbia are just a few of the MANY companies that offer animal-free items.
 Just remember to check the label.